wavefrontHQ/help/charts_intro.md

 ### Visualizing Metrics

-[Charts](http://docs.wavefront.com/charts_creating.html) are the primary way you view the status of your metrics.
-To display the most helpful presentation, you add
+Charts let you [view the status of your metrics](ui_examine_data.html).
+You can organize charts into dashboards and customize the dashboard and its charts.

-[Wavefront Query Language](https://docs.wavefront.com/query_language_getting_started.html) queries to view and perform operations on metrics and configure [chart options](http://docs.wavefront.com/charts.html).
+You add [Wavefront Query Language](https://docs.wavefront.com/query_language_getting_started.html) queries to charts to view metrics and to perform operations such as aggregation on them.
+You can customize many [chart options](http://docs.wavefront.com/ui_chart_reference.html).

 ### Interacting with Charts and Dashboards

-Wavefront provides many ways to [interact with charts and dashboards](https://docs.wavefront.com/dashboards_interacting.html).
+Wavefront provides many ways to interact with charts and dashboards.
-You can change time windows, share links, apply global queries, isolate sources and series, and zoom in and out.
-In charts you can use hot keys to see full precision values and fish-eye views at the cursor.
+* In [dashboards](ui_dashboards.html), you can change time windows, share links, apply global queries, isolate sources and series, and zoom in and out.
+* In [charts](ui_charts.html) you can use hot keys to see full precision values and fish-eye views at the cursor.